jjziets/DCMontoring/README.md

 ```

 also, make a prometheus.yml that looks like this https://github.com/jjziets/DCMontoring/blob/main/server/prometheus.yml
+change the job(Machine) names and IP's for the machine you want to scrape.
+The server that runs grafana/prometheuse needs to be able to access the host ips.
+I use tailscale and run a VPS but if its on your local host you can use the local IP's

 you should edit the docker-compose.yml to add your vast api key under  vastai-exporter: